AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 ### Update and Configure AEM {#update-configure-aem}

+There are a number of bundles that must be updated and configurations that must be set in order to use the Universal Editor with AEM 6.5.

+#### Apply Latest Service Pack {#latest}

 First make sure that you are running the latest service pack for AEM 6.5.
 You can download the latest service pack from [Software Distribution.](https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html)

+#### Upgrade the Adobe Granite Token Authentication bundle. {#token-authentication}

 Once you are running the latest service pack of AEM 6.5, you will need to make additional specific updates to your AEM authoring instance to support authoring with the Universal Editor.
 Begin by upgrading the **Adobe Granite Token Authentication** bundle.